MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 Modern browsers allow for different degrees of installation of different types of content, ranging from traditional web sites all the way up to Progressive Web Apps. **The core functionality of the API is that it allows to install *anything* initiated with a user action**.

 A user agent might decide to have only the requirement of HTTPS to allow installation of a web site, or may need as well a manifest file and/or service worker to install a web app or might not require anything at all, allowing the user to install any content they wish.

-For cross-origin content, the target content must have an [`install_sources`](#install-sources-manifest-field) field that allows the installation from the installation origin.

 ## Privacy and Security Considerations